syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Document-Object-Model.md

 ---
-title: Document Object Model of the Essential Presentation library|Syncfusion
+title: Document Object Model of the Essential Presentation library|Syncfusion&reg;
-description: Learn here about the document object model of the Syncfusion Essential PowerPoint Presentation library and more.
+description: Learn here about the document object model of the Syncfusion&reg; Essential PowerPoint Presentation library and more.
 platform: document-processing
 control: Presentation
 documentation: UG